 You should also look at examples of their past work and, if possible, get case studies or testimonials from previous clients.

-They will keep you compliant with building regulations and planning permission
+Keep you compliant with building regulations and planning permission

 Ensure your house is structurally sound

-Tell you what is affordable within your budget
+Tell you what’s possible within your budget

 Incorporate unique features that are unavailable in a standard construction